andrewoma/kwery/transactional-jersey/README.md

 The transactional-jersey module provides transactional interceptors for kwery with Jersey 2.

+Note: the use of this module is discouraged - using a `ThreadLocalSession` with [transaction blocks](../core#transactions) is preferred as they work without interceptor configuration.

 Registering [TransactionListener](src/main/kotlin/com/github/andrewoma/kwery/transactional/jersey/transactional.kt)
 as a Jersey provider allows the `transactional` attribute to declare resource classes (or methods) as transactional.